haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 ### Give group access to a specific Namepace

-In the example below we have a `dev` Namespace that has a RoleBinding to a group called `devs` with `cluster-admin` permissions.
+In the example below you have a `dev` Namespace that has a RoleBinding to a group called `devs` with `cluster-admin` permissions.
 The only difference between a user or group RoleBinding (or ClusterRoleBinding) definition is the `subjects.kind` value is now set to `Group` and the name is the certificate organization name we set earlier.

 {% highlight yaml %}